Helen Forrest

 Photo of Helen Forrest

-In the early 1930s, one of Forrest’s brothers, Ed, formed his own band, and she moved back to Atlantic City to work as his vocalist during the summer of 1931.
-Deciding to pursue a career as a singer, she returned to New York and began to visit publishers and audition for radio shows.
-During one audition, a musician convinced her that her last name, Fogel, was “too Jewish,” and she changed it to Forrest.
+In the early 1930s, Forrest’s brother, Ed, formed his own band, and she moved back to Atlantic City during the summer of 1931 to work as his vocalist.
+Deciding to pursue a career as a singer, she returned to New York when the season was over and began to visit publishers and audition for radio shows.
+During one audition, a musician convinced her that her last name, Fogel, was too Jewish, and she changed it to Forrest.
 She landed her first professional job in 1934, singing commercials on radio station WNEW, often under pseudonyms.
 She later landed a network spot on the Blue Velvet program for CBS, billed under the name Bonnie Blue.
 While at CBS, she worked with popular network orchestra leader Mark Warnow, older brother of Raymond Scott.

-When Ed, whose band was playing in Washington, D.C., called and told her there was a vocalist spot open at that city’s Madrillon night club, a top spot frequented by politicians, Forrest auditioned and won the job.
+Later in the 1930s, prompted by brother Ed, whose band was then playing in Washington, D.C., Forrest audition for and won a vocalist position at that city’s Madrillon night club, a top spot frequented by politicians.
 There she quickly began to gain a reputation as a singer, catching the ear of bandleader Artie Shaw, who offered her the chance to join his orchestra in 1938.
-Shaw’s singer at that time was Billie Holiday, which presented problems at some venues.
-Shaw needed a white female vocalist as well.
+Shaw’s singer at that time was Billie Holiday, which presented a problem as some venues required that he also employ a white vocalist.
 Shaw also couldn’t use Holiday for recordings due to her being under contract with a different label than the band.
-Forrest refused at first due to her romantic involvement with the club’s drummer, Al Spieldock.
+Forrest turned down the offer at first due to her romantic involvement with the club’s drummer, Al Spieldock.
 The couple decided to marry, however, and she signed with Shaw, making her first recordings with the band in November 1938.
-Holiday, who had grown increasingly frustrated working for Shaw, left the band that same month, leaving Forrest the sole female vocalist.
+Holiday, who had grown increasingly frustrated working for Shaw, left the band that same month, leaving Forrest the sole vocalist.

-When Shaw got fed up with the music business and disbanded in November 1939, saxophonist Georgie Auld took over the band, turning it into a cooperative effort.
-Forrest, however, did not remain.
-Instead she joined Benny Goodman in December, with Goodman vocalist Kay Foster trading places and joining Auld in what many at the time believed to be a backroom deal.
+Forrest stayed with Shaw until November 1939, when he suddenly quit the music business and left the country.
+The band voted to remain together as a cooperative unit under saxophonist Georgie Auld, but Benny Goodman saw an opportunity.
+He arranged a trade in December, sending his then vocalist Kay Foster to Auld in exchange for Forrest.
 While Forrest had never made much of a splash with Shaw, mostly due to the chaotic nature of the band during that period, with Goodman her popularity soared.
 Singing on a number of Goodman sides and appearing with the orchestra on radio, both critics and the public began to notice.
 She placed eighth in Billboard’s 1940 college poll for best female band vocalist and third in 1941.
 She placed fifth in Down Beat magazine’s 1939 poll for best female vocalist, fourth in 1940, and second in 1941.[1]

 In mid-1940, Forrest went into the studio with fellow Goodman member Lionel Hampton.
-While with Goodman, Hampton occasionally recorded for RCA Victor under his own name using hired men.
+While with Goodman, Hampton occasionally recorded for RCA Victor under his own name using hired musicians and vocalists.
 The King Cole Trio and Forrest’s husband also took part in the sessions.
 Forrest did not sing with Hampton’s orchestra as is often stated.

 When Goodman temporarily disbanded in July 1940 due to medical issues, he kept Forrest on salary, and she became part of his new outfit that August.
 She finally parted with Goodman in August 1941, though the leader refused to accept her notice and she ended up sitting out of the band for a month before her release.
 She planned to go solo but instead joined Harry James in October, where she hit her peak in popularity.
 James used her to her full extent, having arrangements written that featured her vocal talents.
 He also allowed her to sing full numbers, whereas Goodman and Shaw had used her as they did any other singer.
 Forrest appeared in four films with the band, singing her biggest hit, “I Had the Craziest Dream,” in Springtime in the Rockies.
 She earned fourth place in Billboard’s 1942 poll and first in 1943.
 She placed first for female vocalist in Down Beat’s 1942 poll and third in 1943.[2]

-Forrest left James in late 1943 to pursue a solo career.
+Forrest left James around the first of December 1943 to pursue a solo career.
 She gave notice and signed with a management agency in September but stayed with the band until they completed filming the MGM musical Bathing Beauty, setting December 1 as the date of her departure.[3]
 She made her theater debut at New York’s Roxy a week later.
 Her breakout as a single attracted much attention from the press, with Forrest appearing on the covers of both Down Beat’s January 15, 1944, issue and Billboard’s February 5, 1944, issue.
-At the same, her husband filed for divorce, the couple having separated soon after she had joined James.
+At the same time, her husband filed for divorce, the couple having separated soon after she had joined James.
 Gossip columns had often linked her and James romantically, and her love life continued to be a regular topic of discussion for the next few years.

 As a recording artist, Forrest found continued success.
 She placed several songs in the Top Ten for Decca from 1944 to 1946.
 In 1946, she was the third best selling female recording artist of the year.
 In 1947, she signed with the MGM label.
 Forrest placed second in Down Beat’s 1944 poll for best girl singer not in a band.
 Her popularity began to decline in the late 1940s however.
 She placed fifth in Down Beat’s poll in 1945, eleventh in 1946, and fourteenth in 1947.
 Forrest sang in the 1945 Bob Cummings and Lizabeth Scott film You Came Along, her last motion picture, for which she dyed her hair blonde.